nazroll/posts/aws-sso-cli-aws2wrap.md

  providing credentials for the AWS Provider
 ```

-my shell environment was not configured with the credentials. it doesn't work seamlessly. like zippers. seamless.
+my shell environment was not configured with the credentials.

+it doesn't work seamlessly.

+like zippers.

-the official way to do this is to get the credentials using their aws sso web console.
+the "official" way to do this is to get the credentials using their aws sso web console.

 ![screenshot of aws sso web console](images/screenshot-aws-sso-web-console-api-credentials.png)